satishccy/ASA-ARC-62-Upgrader/README.md

 This project provides a standardized method to retrieve the circulating supply of Algorand Standard Assets (ASA) in compliance with the ARC-62 proposal.
 It aims to enhance transparency, consistency, and usability within the Algorand ecosystem by enabling precise and customizable definitions of circulating supply.

+For detailed information and specifications, refer to the official [ARC-62 documentation.](https://arc.algorand.foundation/ARCs/arc-0062)

 ---

 ## **Features**